 Of course, some benefits of a 4x4 remain in two-wheel-drive SUVs, including the high seating position and better ground clearance, but you won't benefit from improved traction.
 On the other hand, the purchase price is usually lower and fuel economy is often significantly better.

 Since you'll probably be spending most of your time on tarmac, it's important to consider how your off-roader behaves on the road.

 Crossovers are almost always better as everyday transport than 'traditional' 4x4s.
-All the Audi and BMW Audi 4x4s are great to drive, and for on-road performance we also rate the Ford Kuga, Mazda CX-5, Range Rover Sport, Volvo XC60 and VW Touareg.
+All the Audi and BMW Audi 4x4s are great to drive, and for on-road performance we also rate the Ford Kuga, Range Rover Sport, Volvo XC60 and VW Touareg.